WeBull vs Betterment, Who's Better?

 How Many Clients Do WeBull and Betterment Have?

 Both WeBull and Betterment are well established with their customer base.
-It is important to work with a broker you can trust and one of the easiest ways of understanding this is by knowing how many clients they already work with.
+It is important to work with an online broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.

 Below you will find details of how many customers WeBull and Betterment have